-The First Shot for the Battle of Gettysburg Marker is on Chambersburg Pike (US 30) at Knoxlyn Road, three miles west of Gettysburg.
-The monument is on the north side of U.S. 30 next to a private residence.
+The First Shot of the Battle of Gettysburg Marker is on Chambersburg Pike (US 30) at Knoxlyn Road, three miles west of Gettysburg.
+The monument is on the north side of U.S. 30 next to the Ephraim Wisler house.

 There are several claims as to which Union soldier fired the first shot at the Battle of Gettysburg.
 Three men from the 8th Illinois Cavalry felt their claim was strong enough to erect their own monument.